Earn and download a certificate immediately upon completion of this module.

 This Course 6B - After a Suicide: Toolkit for Schools - is sponsored online by CEU By Net.
 The course earns 6 Clock Hours of credit for multiple State Mental Health and Addiction Boards including Texas Mental Health Boards, Florida CE Broker, the Alabama Board for Social Work, Texas' TCBAP-TAAP, California CCAPP, Florida Certification Board, IC&RC, and NAADAC.
 Approved by EACC for 6 PDHs Total, Domain II, III.
 The course also awards 4 Credit Hours for California BBS and 4 NBCC Hours.
 Based upon these credentials, the course is accepted by most state boards for multiple licenses.

 This course is the new, 2nd Edition of the original document created in 2011 by the American Foundation for Suicide Prevention (AFSP) and the Suicide Prevention Resource Center (SPRC).
-The purpose was to assist schools in the aftermath of a suicide in the school community.
+The purpose is to assist schools in the aftermath of a suicide in the school community.
 This second edition includes updated information and new material.

 The material in this course reflects consensus recommendations developed in consultation with national experts, including school-based administrators and staff, clinicians, researchers, and crisis response professionals.
 It provides guidance and an array of tools for school administrators and mental health managers for development of a POSTVENTION approach to student or employee suicide.